neurodata/neurodata.io/content/guides/analyze.md

 ### nd-multicore

-For processing data in parellel, please use <a href="https://github.com/rguo123/nd-multicore" target="_blank">nd-multicore</a>.
+For processing data in parellel, please use <a href="https://github.com/rguo123/nd-multicore" target="_blank" rel="noopener">nd-multicore</a>.

 ### Considerations